Brebl/minifier/README.md

 # Minifier
-This cli program is a file minifier/bundler/obfuscator written in c++.
+This tool is a file minifier/bundler/obfuscator written in c++.
 You can minify all sorts of file types.
 Eg. html, css, js, xml...
 UTF-8 compatible